chloebarber/aardplugins/README.md

 - Drawing from the practiced spells available to you at your level, use a skill or cast a spell every combat turn based on a defined rotation.
 - Use different sets of abilities based on mob hp %.
 - Debuff enemies without duplicating afflictions.
+- Open and walk through doors after you bump into them - attempt to knock locked doors.

 Feature goals:
 - Smarter spellup function.